LongBu/AWS-SAP-C02-Study-Guide/README.md

     * label data
     * train and tunde model(s)
     * serve api traffic against the model(s)

+### Amazon Athena:
+  * Serverless query service enabling analysis and querying of data in S3 using standard SQL, while allowing more advanced queries (joins permitted)
+  * Compress data for smaller retrieval
+  * Use target files (> 128 MB) to minimize overhead
+  * $5.00 per TB scanned
+  * Commonly used with Amazon Quicksight
+  * Federated query allows SQL queries across relational, object, non-relational, custom (AWS or on-premisis) using Data Source Connectors that run on λ with results being returned and stored in S3

+### S3/Glacier Select:
+  * Simple SQL queries (no joins)
+  * Glacier Select input is a csv file with an S3 Select Statement

 ## Infrastructure as Code (IAC)